 In this position, the hand is sloping backwards towards a very curled (rounded) first finger.
-The wrist is flat (as though it were the direct continuation of the forearm), the highest finger is quite straight (extended) and the thumb is touching the back of the cello neck quite deeply.
+The wrist is flat (as though it were the direct continuation of the forearm), the highest finger is quite straight (extended) and the thumb is touching the back of the cello neck quite deeply (in the Neck Region).
 This position can be considered as an extension upwards by the higher fingers.
 In this position, the first finger is the strong, stable, unchanging base from which the higher fingers are extended (strained).
 To help this extension, it is useful to allow the metacarpal (knuckle) joints to “collapse”, especially of the first finger.
 This gives the back of the wrist a concave shape (“caved-in”).
 It is as though we were reaching up to the higher note from “underneath” (see below)

 The illustration on the right shows the cellist Bernard Romberg (1767 – 1841) with his hand very exaggeratedly in this position.
 Janos Starker favoured this position as did also, it would appear David Popper.
-There are 2 main advantages to using this hand posture for extensions:
+There are two main advantages to using this hand posture for extensions:

 - it facilitates vibrato

 - it is the same in all the three fingerboard regions, thus facilitating rapid, comfortable and secure shifting between regions.